The following text is an abridged and edited transcript of the above video.

-The AQMD, or another air district, prints conditions on the face of a permit.
+The SCAQMD prints conditions on the face of a permit.
 As a holder of a permit, you must comply with those conditions at all times — even if there’s a typo.
 So, if your permit condition says that operating time is two hours rather than 200 hours, you’re still responsible for complying with that condition.
 Typos are just one of the many common problems associated with air permits, so be sure to review all conditions before accepting the document — or your problems (and fees) could get even bigger.

 Where Do You Apply for an Air Permit?
 [15:01]

-Check this page to see if your facility falls under the jurisdiction of the AQMD.
-Other states have other agencies whose regulations your facility must comply with.
+Check this page to see if your facility falls under the jurisdiction of the SCAQMD.
+Other states have their own agencies whose regulations your facility must comply with.

-Applying for an AQMD permit is simple — in theory.
+Applying for an SCAQMD permit is simple — in theory.
 Here’s the five-step process: